-Another important factor in managing remote employees is practicing ongoing and meaningful appreciation.
+Another important factor in creating a successful remote working environment during this crisis is becoming more familiar with appreciation.
 There are a number of ways to show the members of your team that you appreciate them.
 One group has even likened the different types of appreciation to the bestselling book The Five Love Languages by Gary Chapman.
 In their adaptation, the Five Appreciation Languages (for work) include: